← Programs / Social Work

 The Bachelor of Social Work (BSW) at Carleton is an Honours program that provides an innovative approach to social work practice.

 The School’s orientation places a strong emphasis on the development of strategies for working sensitively with people, both individually and collectively.
 The School also emphasizes the need for a critical analysis of the social policies and administrative practices that affect the lives of people from diverse populations in our society.

 We will be looking at grades, human service work experience (both paid and unpaid), your personal and social analysis statements, and letters of reference.
 Be sure to visit admissions.carleton.ca/additional-requirements for more details, including important deadlines.

 Three ways to enter the program

 To accommodate students from a range of backgrounds, the Bachelor of Social Work has three points of entry into the program:

 If you have completed secondary school and are accepted into the School of Social Work, you will need to complete 20.0 credits of course work, typically taken over four years of full-time study.

-Within those 20.0 credits, 10.5 credits must be taken in social work, 8.0 credits must be taken in other disciplines (not Social Work), and 1.5 credits can be taken either in Social Work or in other disciplines.
+Within those 20.0 credits, 10.5 credits must be taken in social work, 2.0 credits are taken from specific disciplines related to social work, 6.5 credits must be taken in other disciplines (not Social Work), and 1.5 credits can be taken either in Social Work or in other disciplines.

 Students who have a community college diploma in social services (or a related field):

-If you already have a social services diploma and are accepted into the School of Social Work, you will enter directly into the second year of the BSW program.
+If you already have a Social Service Worker or related diploma and are accepted into the School of Social Work, you will likely enter directly into the second year of the BSW program.